Massage Therapy | Emotional and Trauma Release

 Mind that emotional and trauma release is not always that obvious or intense.
 Sometimes a person just need some warmth and comforting, that is, the accepting, caring, non-judgmental touch of another human being.
 We are all human after all.

-Click for more detailseBook | Click for details
+Click for more detailseBook | More info here

 eBook - Tantric and Taoist Massage and Bodywork

-As it’s not to be known beforehand how a receiver will respond to a treatment exactly, we have listed some of the things that might happen during or in the period after a session: crying or laughing, shaking or trembling, screaming, shouting, or cursing, coughing, hitting, spasms and cramps, ticklish feeling, lightness in the head, heavy sweating, feeling cold or hot, getting aroused, having an orgasm, feelings of anger, feeling very tired, getting very silent or in trance, feeling extremely relaxed, wanting to vomit, wanting to stop the massage, red skin, bitter taste in the mouth, and memories of traumas.
+As it’s not to be known beforehand how a receiver will respond to a treatment exactly, we mention some of the things that might happen during or in the period after a session: crying or laughing, shaking or trembling, screaming, shouting, or cursing, coughing, hitting, spasms and cramps, ticklish feeling, lightness in the head, heavy sweating, feeling cold or hot, getting aroused, having an orgasm, feelings of anger, feeling very tired, getting very silent or in trance, feeling extremely relaxed, wanting to vomit, wanting to stop the massage, red skin, bitter taste in the mouth, and memories of traumas.

-One or more of the symptoms, forms or expressions mentioned above may come up during a treatment session, but they might as well come about in the days following the massage treatment.
+One or more of the symptoms or expressions mentioned above may come up during a treatment session, but they might as well come about in the days following the massage treatment.
 In that particular sense, a proper communication or feedback mechanism between therapist and client is always advised.
 Generally spoken, symptoms can show up to a week after the treatment.
 Mind that deep massage work can also give some soreness in the affected areas of the body in the days after the treatment.

 Though body and mind will usually have found a new equilibrium within five to seven days, exceptions can occur where one needs ten to fourteen days to digest the work and recover.